 1.They are easy to prepare.

 Breakfast is considered to be the most important meal of the day for a good reason.
 It gives you all the nutrients your body needs to be able to function properly.
 This includes having enough energy to get through to lunch time, as well as to keep you healthy.
-Make sure that your breakfast has some level of antioxidants and other immune system boosters so that you can fight off sickness and bad bacteria that you might encounter throughout your day.
+Make sure that your breakfast has vegetables, sprouts, eggs and also decent amount of fat and carbs so it is balanced!

-Although it isn’t necessarily the most important thing when thinking about which breakfast to make, you also want to make sure that your breakfast is enjoyable.
-You’re not going to eat something or invest your time into eating something that you don’t enjoy.
-Remember to experiment as much as possible so that you can find the most delicious, expedient, and healthy breakfast option available.
+While you plan for healthy breakfast options, you also want to make sure that the dishes are all enjoyable.
+Remember to experiment as much as possible so that you can find the most delicious, expedient, and healthy breakfast options available.